emostyz/marketing/marketing-deck-platform/COMPREHENSIVE_AUDIT_REPORT.md

-# COMPREHENSIVE AUDIT REPORT - AEDRIN PLATFORM
+# COMPREHENSIVE AUDIT REPORT - EasyDecks.ai PLATFORM

 ## Executive Summary

-The AEDRIN platform has been comprehensively audited and fixed.
+The EasyDecks.ai platform has been comprehensively audited and fixed.
 All critical issues have been resolved, and the platform now features:

 - ✅ **Complete Database Schema** - Captures every user action, data point, and interaction
 - ✅ **Fixed Authentication System** - Proper async cookie handling for Next.js 15